This page covers the steps needed to prepare your machine to build a bleeding-edge, development version of Firefox on Windows.

 - A fast processor, ideally with several cores.

-- More than 2 GB of RAM for recent Firefox builds, 4 GB or higher recommended.
+- At least 2 GB of RAM, 4 GB or higher recommended.

 - 1.5 GB NTFS or 3 GB FAT disk space, or more

 - Windows Vista or later recommended (the build should work on Windows XP though).

 The Mozilla build process requires many tools that are not installed on most Windows systems.
 In addition to Visual Studio, you must install MozillaBuild, which is a bundle of software including just the right versions of bash, GNU make, autoconf, Mercurial, and much more.

 This document is a guide to the MozillaBuild environment, which works with the following versions of the Mozilla codebase available as Mercurial code repositories:

 It works with the following compilers ("Official" means this is what we use for the builds we release as the Firefox product):

 Install build prerequisites

 Complete each of these steps otherwise you may not be able to build successfully, there are notes on these software requirements below.